When the Beatles Premiered Their Second Movie ‘Help!’

-After the runaway commercial and critical success of their first film, A Hard Day's Night, the Beatles were given the opportunity to make another one.
-Their second movie, Help!, had its world premiere in London on July 29, 1965.
+The Beatles were given the opportunity to make another film after the runaway commercial and critical success of their first one, A Hard Day's Night.
+Their second movie, Help!, had its world premiere on July 29, 1965, in London.

-According to Beatles Bible, it took place at the London Pavilion in Piccadilly Circus, with Princess Margaret and her husband, Lord Snowdon, in attendance.
-It was not the group's first brush with royalty.
+Tt took place at the London Pavilion in Piccadilly Circus, according to Beatles Bible, with Princess Margaret and her husband, Lord Snowdon, in attendance.
+This was not the group's first brush with royalty.
 In November 1963, they played the Royal Command Performance, where John Lennon famously introduced the Beatles' closing number, "Twist and Shout," by saying, "Will the people in the cheaper seats clap your hands?
 And for the rest of you, if you’ll just rattle your jewelry."
-And in June 1965, Queen Elizabeth II had controversially named all four Beatles to her Birthday Honors list as the first pop stars to be awarded MBEs.
+And in June 1965, Queen Elizabeth II controversially named all four Beatles to her Birthday Honors list as the first pop stars to be awarded MBEs.

-Because of his breakout performance in A Hard Day’s Night, the plot for Help!, which had the working title of Eight Arms to Hold You, centered around Ringo Starr.
-An Eastern cult needs one of his rings in order to ritually sacrifice one of its members, but it’s impossible to remove, which puts Ringo's life is in jeopardy.
+The plot for Help!, which had the working title of Eight Arms to Hold You, centered on Ringo Starr after his breakout performance in A Hard Day's Night.
+An Eastern cult needs one of his rings in order to ritually sacrifice one of its members.
+The jewelry is impossible to remove, however, and that puts Ringo's life is in jeopardy.
 On top of that, a pair of scientists who think the ring will allow them to rule the world enter into the picture.
-After a series of madcap adventures, which includes trips to the Austrian Alps and the Bahamas, everything is sorted out.
+After a series of madcap adventures, including trips to the Austrian Alps and the Bahamas, everything is sorted out.

 Seven new Beatles songs – "Help!," "You're Going to Lose That Girl," "You've Got to Hide Your Love Away," "Ticket to Ride," "I Need You," "The Night Before" and "Another Girl" – made their debut in the movie, but it also helped point the way toward their musical future.
 In one scene, the Beatles go into an Indian restaurant, which is where George Harrison was first introduced to the sitar.